CerveloRS/AzureMinecraft/ACI/readme.md

 A storageaccount is provisioned as part of the deployment.
 It will host a share with youre minecraft related files.
 To work with these files if needed, I suggest using Azure Storage Explorer.

+## Parameterfile
+There is also a parameterfile containing settings for CPU, Memory and Storage.
+There should in most cases be no need to change this file.

 Files you might work with:
 1. Settingsfiles
 2. Worlds